Flipped-May/Flipped-May.github.io/_pages/about.md

 Feel free to reach out via email at [jamse_yuan@163.com](mailto:jamse_yuan@163.com) 🤗 for relevant opportunities or potential collaborations —— I’m always open to research discussions!

 # 🔥 News
-- 2026.03: &nbsp;🎉🎉 Our Altas accepted to ACL 2026 Finding !!!
+- 2026.03: &nbsp;🎉🎉 Our ATLAS (agent rl for routing) accepted to ACL 2026 Finding !!!
 Congratulations to Wu !

 - 2026.02: &nbsp;🎉🎉 Completed my 6‑month internship at Ant Group (ended Jan 2026) and published two technical reports ([Query as Anchor](https://arxiv.org/abs/2602.14492) & [How do decoder-only llm perceive user?](https://arxiv.org/abs/2602.10622)).
 Special thanks to the DeepFind team!